marinerslakers/Csci-440/writing/02-tutorial/README.md

 ![Add Tuple Example](./images/addTupleExample.GIF "Example of adding tuples")

 As you can see, there now exists a new tuple for every value in the "Color" attribute.
-Unfortunately, this method can lead to issues of bloated databases, especially if used to normalize multiple multi-valued attributes within a single tuple.
+Unfortunately, this method can lead to issues of bloated databases.
+For example, if we were to enter cars that all had at least two colors, it would more than double the size of the entire database.
+What's worse, if you tried to do use this method to handle multiple multi-valued attributes, the size of the database would increase exponentially for every value!

 ### 2. Add Columns
 Another solution is to add more attributes to a tuple that will accommodate the maximum number of values an attribute can possess.
 For example, if we know that the maximum number of colors is 3, we could expand the tuple to:

 ![Add Column Example](./images/addColumnExample.GIF "Example of adding columns")

 There are some drawbacks to this method as well.
 First of all, it requires us to know exactly what the maximum number of values for an attribute is.
-Often times in the real world, while we can estimate how many values an attribute will have in general, it can be very difficult to predict the MAXIMUM number of values.
+Often times in the real world, while we can estimate how many values an attribute will have in general, it can be very difficult to predict the **maximum** number of values.
 And even if we can, that can lead to other issues.
 For our previous example, we assumed that the maximum number of colors was 3, but what if, in reality, it could contain every color in existence?
 If we assumed that every unique RGB combination was its own color, that would give us over 16.5 million colors!
 Trying to add a column for every one of those would defeat the purpose of normalization!

 This isn't to say that adding columns is a bad solution, it is often used effectively in database design.
 However, it just means that we need to make sure we fully understand the what will be required of our database before implementing it.